Joilene has been gardening and preserving food of all kinds for many years, and she thrives on the creativity involved in these processes.

-Step One - Slice or Dice Your Eggplants, One at a Time
+Step 1: Slice or Dice Your Eggplants One at a Time

-Step Four - Remove from Screens or Trays, and Package in Bags or Jars
+Step 4: Remove From Screens or Trays, and Package in Bags or Jars

 How to Prepare Dried Eggplant for Cooking

-To rehydrate, boil drinking water and pour over eggplant pieces, to cover or a little more.
-Be sure to remember how much the pieces have shrunk, and not to prepare too many!
-Let sit at least 30 minutes - 45 mnutes or more is better.
+To rehydrate, boil drinking water and pour over eggplant pieces to cover or a little more.
+Be sure to remember how much the pieces have shrunk, and don't prepare too many!
+Let sit for at least 30–45 minutes or more.